bahelit/funky-farm-me/content/en/post/docker.md

 storage technologies such as volume management, snapshots, check-summing, compression and deduplication, replication and more.

-When ZFS driver is in use the base layer of an image is a ZFS filesystem.
+When the ZFS driver is in use the base layer of an image is a ZFS filesystem.
 Each child layer is a ZFS clone based on a ZFS snapshot of the layer below it.
 A container is a ZFS clone based on a ZFS Snapshot of the top layer of the image it’s created from.
 One benefit of this is very efficient use of the disk space.